awakecoding/awakecoding.com/content/posts/isolating-windows-service-process-id.md

 6340
 ```

 Neat!
-Now you can use the process id to filter events in Process Monitor and learn more about what a specific services does.
+Now you can use the process id to filter events in Process Monitor and learn more what a specific services does.

 ## Finding the Service Group Name